Where Relevance Emerges: A Layer-Wise Study of Internal Attention for Zero-Shot Re-Ranking: Probing Layer-wise Relevance Signals

-\updated{Overall, four of the five evaluated models achieve their highest average performance under Selective-ICR.
-Although Peak-ICR performs competitively, it is consistently outperformed by selective interval aggregation, indicating that aggregating a small neighborhood of high-signal layers is more robust than relying on a single layer alone.}
+\ready{Overall, four of the five evaluated models achieve their highest average performance under Selective-ICR.
+Although Peak-ICR performs competitively on specific sub-datasets, it is generally surpassed by selective interval aggregation, indicating that aggregating a small neighborhood of high-signal layers provides greater robustness and generalization than relying on a single isolated layer.}

-The most substantial gains are observed in the larger Qwen3 4B and 8B models, where the average $nDCG@10$ improves from approximately $0.449$ to over $0.473$ \updated{under Selective-ICR.} This significant margin suggests that deeper models are more susceptible to \textit{signal dilution} from boundary layers, which our strategy effectively mitigates.
+The most substantial gains are observed in the larger Qwen3~4B and 8B models, where the average $nDCG@10$ improves from approximately $0.449$ to over $0.473$ under Selective-ICR.
+This significant margin suggests that deeper models are more susceptible to \textit{signal dilution} from boundary layers, which our strategy effectively mitigates.
 A similar, though more moderate, upward trend is observed in Mistral 7B ($0.439$ to $0.448$) and Llama 3.1 8B ($0.481$ to $0.483$).
-While the latter shows marginal average gains, \updated{Selective-ICR} achieves superior results on the majority of tasks, including T-Covid, NFCorpus, FiQA, and NQ, validating the cross-domain consistency of the identified bell-curve distribution.
+While the latter shows marginal average gains, Selective-ICR achieves superior results on the majority of tasks, including T-Covid, NFCorpus, SciDocs, FiQA, and NQ, validating the cross-domain consistency of the identified bell-curve distribution.

-In contrast, the smallest model, Qwen3 0.6B, exhibits a slight performance decline \updated{under Selective-ICR ($0.418$ to $0.416$), while Peak-ICR performs substantially worse.} This result indicates that for ultra-lightweight models, the optimal relevance interval identified on TREC-DL does not generalize well to the diverse domains of BEIR.
+In contrast, the smallest model, Qwen3~0.6B, exhibits a slight performance decline under Selective-ICR ($0.418$ to $0.416$), while Peak-ICR performs substantially worse.
+This result indicates that for ultra-lightweight models, the optimal relevance interval identified on TREC-DL does not generalize well to the diverse domains of BEIR.
 We speculate that as model depth decreases, the relevance distribution becomes highly task-dependent; consequently, a static interval based on a single benchmark lacks the robustness to capture the shifting signal peaks across different datasets.
 For such small-scale models, using all layers remains the more reliable strategy.